Brown & Brown, Inc. research snapshot

 Valuation and margin of safety

-At about 21.92x FY2025 EPS, BRO is not priced as a distressed broker.
-Margin of safety depends on renewed organic growth, clean Accession execution, debt reduction, and avoiding a valuation reset below low-20s earnings multiples.
+At about 22.2x trailing EPS and 15.3x forward adjusted EPS, BRO is cheaper than its five-year average but not distressed.
+Margin of safety depends on renewed organic growth, clean Accession execution, slower dilution, debt reduction, and avoiding a valuation reset below mid-teens earnings multiples.

 Source-backed data